What is Rotary?

 It is made up of autonomous, independent clubs that form a global association called Rotary International.

-Whether we’re chatting with neighbours at an open‑air concert on the Tonbridge Castle lawn or listening to inspiring speakers at our weekly meetings, Rotary brings together people who want to use their experience, skills and enthusiasm to create positive change.
+Whether we’re organising a charity quiz night, marshalling the annual Tonbridge Half Marathon or helping Santa at the Tonbridge Christmas Festival, Rotary brings together people who want to use their experience, skills and enthusiasm to create positive change.

 Our members come from all walks of life — different professions, backgrounds, and cultures — but we’re united by a shared commitment to helping others.